mazqt/google-homepage/README.md

 CORRECTION

 I had earlier tried using display:flex on the body element to do it, but things just went haywire, so instead I did it for each individual element.
 Upon realizing that I had forgotten to set the flex-direction to column, I did so.
 Which also fixed my footer.

+FINAL ADDITION

+Went ahead and added button highlighting while I was at it.